Our Team

 Before joining Good Reason Houston, Walter was a Teach for America Corp member in Boston.
 During his time with Teach for America, he was a Math Teacher, Athletic Director, and Math Department Chair at Phoenix Charter Academy Chelsea.
 Walter concurrently earned his Master’s of Education and Curriculum from Boston University during his Teach for America service.

-Before becoming an Impact Fellow, she worked as a Purpose & Inclusion Manager at PwC and was focused on project management and data reporting for programs supporting more equitable futures for people of color both inside and outside of the firm.
+Before becoming a Fellow, Ashli worked as a Purpose & Inclusion Manager at PwC and was focused on project management and data reporting for programs supporting more equitable outcomes for people of color both inside and outside of the firm.
+Prior to that, she supported the firm’s skills-based volunteering activities through reporting, communications, and purpose activation.

 As an Education Pioneer Impact Fellow, Janiel will be supporting the Talent Pipelines project to retain excellent educators in the greater Houston area.